 For anyone who is searching for viable information on how to make a speech funny and entertaining for their audiences…

-Using a great example video that I found on YouTube, I’m going to demonstrate why most of the information that you will find online (free or paid) regarding how to make speeches funny is complete garbage.
+Using a great example video that I found on YouTube, I’m going to demonstrate why most of the info that you will find online (free or paid) regarding how to make speeches funny is complete garbage.

 Specifically, I am referring to the whole “come up with a topic, then come up with a premise then pull a unexpected twist for it all right from your rear end” approach that has invaded the public speaking world like a bad rash.